The Hidden Wounds of War – A Community Response – PTSD Conference

 401 Fulton Street West, Grand Rapids, MI.

-The Hauenstein Center is proud to bring you this two day conference.
-Since 2001, over 2.2 million men and women have served in the Afghanistan and Iraq conflicts.
+The Hauenstein Center is proud to bring you this two day conference with the Michigan Combat PTSD Task Force.
+Since 2001, more than 2.2 million men and women have served in the Afghanistan and Iraq conflicts.
 Because of the unique characteristics of these wars, and our advanced medical and scientific knowledge, we have become aware of a significant number of our veterans returning with physical and psychological injuries.
 Similarly, many of these brave individuals have also suffered spiritual injuries.
 Many spent their childhoods learning to value and respect human life and property.
 However, in every war, no matter how just, military service personnel are asked to destroy both life and property.
 Even though they may understand intellectually why they are fighting, many are left with feelings of guilt and shame.
 Neurologists and psychotherapists can do little to treat these moral injuries.
 Instead, the clergy from most spiritual traditions have the rituals and authority to heal these wounds.

 Every community has the responsibility of welcoming and supporting our returning veterans.
 However, medical personnel, social workers, psychologists, and clergy as well as the general public often do not understand the role of each professional.
 Furthermore, community resources are often unknown, and therefore, are not utilized.